-Other nations aimed to understand how Japan was achieving such success and began studying their methods and processes.
-They uncovered a set of principles laid out by Dr. W. Edwards Deming, guiding the Japanese through this process: better product design, uniform product quality, improved product testing, and greater global market sales.
+Other nations aimed to understand how Japan was achieving such success, and they uncovered a set of principles laid out by Dr. W. Edwards Deming.
+The principles are what we know now as the foundation of TQM: better product design, uniform product quality, improved product testing, and greater global market sales.

 What is Total Quality Management (TQM)?

-The definition of TQM comes from each word in its name.
-Firstly, Total describes the process as it involves all organization members, from order fulfillment to marketing to sales.
+The definition of TQM comes from each word in its name — Total Quality Management.
+First, Total describes the process as it involves all organization members, from order fulfillment to marketing to sales.
 Everyone is working towards the same goal, and all teams are accountable for results.

 This managerial process can provide a variety of benefits to businesses that choose to employ the strategy:

-Increased productivity in employees as all staff understand what is expected of them and how their job tasks contribute to overall company success.
+- Increased productivity.
+The whole team understands what is expected of them and how their tasks contribute to overall company success.

-Streamlined business processes as managers create a careful framework with strategic methods to follow so day-to-day tasks aren’t scattered and disuniform.
+- Streamlined business processes.
+Managers create a framework with proven TQM methods so that day-to-day tasks aren’t unorganized.

-Since it is focused entirely on an overarching business strategy, sales managers need to understand the principles of TQM to be successful when implementing it for their business.
+Since it is focused entirely on an overarching business strategy, sales managers need to understand the principles of TQM to be successful when implementing this strategy for their business.